Fogarty Global Health Fellowship

 - Moi Schools of Medicine and Public Health

-- University of Zambia (UNZA)
+- University of Ruhuna, Sri Lanka

-- Weill Bugando, Tanzania
+- Weill Bugando Medical Centre, Tanzania

 Candidates must have the committed support from research mentors at their home institution and at the international site.

-• Demonstrated interest in a career in global health research
+- Demonstrated interest in a career in global health research

 Co-funding is a plus!
 Preference is given to applicants who are receiving support from their institution’s NIH T32, other research training grants, or from other research-oriented global health residency and fellowship training programs.